Don’t know your competitors. Know how to beat them!

 This week’s episode is going to talk about rising above your competition and getting those competitive juices going.
 We’re going to look at competitor activity and how to use it constructively to motivate yourself, your company and to improve your offering to your audience and your consumers and your customers.

-Marketing transformation is all about how to make the significant step, not the incremental one and a lot of time for it comes from examining the market and finding that clear space, or working out how you can muscle in and create something different, and differentiated from the encumbrance and the competition.
+Marketing transformation is all about how to make the significant step, not the incremental one and done.
+A lot of the time, it comes from examining the market and finding that clear space, or working out how you can muscle in and create something different, and differentiated from the incumbents and the competition.
 But, do you need a killer instinct to win at all costs?
 If you don’t like conflict how do you succeed?
 And in some markets, the competition may feel huge.
 Or what if the tables are turned.
 What if you’re a Blockbuster, sitting pretty, feeling like no one can touch you, but then- you know what happens.
 What’s your role within your organisation to keep that focus?
 In this episode we deal with the motivations, the mindsets, the processes and the toolset to keep one step ahead.
 So, Chris, what’s your competitiveness like?

 When it comes to business, it isn’t necessarily about success at all costs, values are important to me- they don’t go out of the window, but I do like to fight and win smart.
 And my approach will be strategic and analytical, not aggressive, not based on bravado, in some ways that hasn’t changed since school and in some ways it very much has.
 I’ve learnt that you must play to your strengths but stay focused and if that is taking market share from the competition then it’s taken share from the competition, you must be focused on that.
 What about you Sam?